eclipse-esmf/esmf-semantic-aspect-meta-model/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Where**
-Indicate the location of the bug (e.g., in which document, section and paragraph you found the bug).
+Indicate the location of the bug (e.g., which component of the SDK, which API call, which command etc.).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.